allegro/allegro.tech/_posts/2016-07-27-CQK-TOP-10-cache.md

 As it’s a good practice to visualize these metrics, think about adding them to your service’s dashboard.

-## Cache configuration
+## Is your cache configured properly?

-A poorly configured cache will never record high hit ratio if:
+A poorly configured cache will never achieve high hit-ratio if:

-* the number of items significantly exceeds the cache size (high replacement rate),
+* the number of possible items significantly exceeds the cache max-size (high replacement rate),
-* TTL is too short – your items will disappear before the cache warms up.
+* TTL (time to live) is too short – items disappear before the cache warms up.

-## Application performance and cold cache
+## Do you know how your application performs on cold cache?

-Upon the application start, the cache is empty and its hit ratio amounts to 0%.
+Upon the application start, the cache is empty (cold) and its hit-ratio equals 0.
-So, what influence does the process of warming up cache have on the application performance?
-It might need more resources upon start or response time might be significantly longer in case of cold cache.
+During the cache warm up phase application might need more resources and response time might be significantly longer.

 One of the solutions involve loading cache before processing clients requests.

-## Setting TTL
+## Can you justify your TTL configuration?

-Quite often TTL, i.e. lifetime of data stored in a cache, is set upon no data at all.
+Often TTL configuration is just a shot in the dark.
 Is one minute OK?
 How about 15 minutes?
-Setting TTL properly without carrying out any research is actually almost impossible.
+Setting TTL properly using only expert knowledge is hard.
 On the one hand, you have business requirements telling you to keep TTL short.
-On the other hand, short TTL may translate into low hit ration.
+On the other hand, short TTL may result in low hit-ratio.

 Do not use a crystal ball, but metrics to make the decision.

-## Data for performance testing
+## What kind of data do you use for performance testing?

-Test data of low variability is perfect for caching, so avoid it.
+Test data with low variability are perfect for caching, so avoid it.
-When testing performance of your cache, always use data whose variability matches the variability of live environment data.
+When testing overall performance of your application, always use test data witch characteristics similar to data from live environment.

-## Store necessary items only
+## Do you cache necessary data only?

-If a collection of data is large, think twice whether you really need to store a domain object.
+If a cache size grows too large think whether you really need to store big domain objects.
 Perhaps several IDs will do just fine?

 ## Construction of cache keys